kethsaxena/notes/README.md

 ## JAVA

 1. What is the difference between JDK,JRE,JVM ?
+    - BASICS
+        - JDK 🚶
+            - is the full suite develper needs to develop and test apps
+            - JRE + javac(Compiler) + DEBUGGER + ARCHIVER
+        - JRE 🧠 + ❤️ + 🧬
+            - runtime environment includes JVM + libraries
+        - JVM 🧠
+            - is the the Java VirtuaL Machine that exceutes bytecode
+        - What is difference between == and .equals?
+            - == compares memory .equals compares content of Objects
+        - static keyword is used to define members
+            - fields
+            - methods
+            - nested class
+            - that are members of the class rather than to instances of the class
+        - Constructor
+            -
+    - Junit
+        - @Test to label if some function  is a unit test
+        - These methods are public and void
+        - methods🚨
+            - assertEquals()
+            - assertTrue()
+            - assertArrayEquals()
+        - @Before, @After, @BeforeClass, @AfterClass
+        - ❗IMP: No Failure = Success

+    -
 ### CODING QUESTIONS

 1. Find the second largest number in the array ?